gknicholls/Forensic-Fluids/example/README.md

 # Section 2: Classification of Forensic Body Fluids by Cut-Model Inference

-This example again uses the 46 test profiles in Section 1, but here, they are classified jointly using the BDP in Cut-Model inference instead.
+This example again uses the 46 test profiles in Section 1, but here, they are classified jointly by BDP-CaRMa in Cut-Model inference instead.
 Therefore, the analysis consists of two stages.
-Sections 2.1 and 2.2 respectively explain how to execute the Java codes implementing BDP for Stages 1 and 2 of the Cut-Model analysis.
+Sections 2.1 and 2.2 respectively explain how to execute the Java codes implementing BDP-CaRMa for Stages 1 and 2 of the Cut-Model analysis.

 ## Section 2.1: Stage 1 of Cut-Model Inference:

-In Stage 1, we train the BDP using the training data only.
+In Stage 1, we fit the BDP-CaRMa to the training data only.
 The training data containing 321 mRNA profiles is the same as in Section 1.
 We assume that the number of subtypes within each body fluid type does not exceed five.

 To perform Stage 1 of the Cut-Model analysis at the command line, use the following command: